MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection.md

 Topic | Description
 :---|:---
-[Get started](../get-started.md) | Learn about the requirements of the platform and the intial steps you need to take to get started with Windows Defender ATP.
+[Get started](../get-started.md) | Learn about the requirements of the platform and the initial steps you need to take to get started with Windows Defender ATP.
-[Onboard and configure machines to Windows Defender ATP](../onboard.md)| Onboard to the sensor, configure the indivual capabilities in Windows Defender ATP.
+[Onboard and configure machines to Windows Defender ATP](../onboard.md)| Onboard to the sensor, configure the individual capabilities in Windows Defender ATP.
 [Windows Defender Security Center](use-windows-defender-advanced-threat-protection.md)| Understand how to use the Windows Defender Security Center portal and the capabilities you can leverage to better protect your organization.
 [Attack surface reduction](../windows-defender-exploit-guard/attack-surface-reduction-exploit-guard.md) | Leverage the intrusion prevention capabilities such as application control, exploit protection, and others to manage and reduce the attack surface of your organization.
 [Next generation protection](../windows-defender-antivirus/windows-defender-antivirus-in-windows-10.md) | Learn about the antivirus, machine learning, and other capabilities to further reinforce the security perimeter of your organization.